DataDog/dd-trace-py/docs/contributing-testing.rst

         "tests/contrib/asyncio/*"
     ],

-Once these steps have been completed, CircleCI should now detect the new test suite.
+Once you've completed these steps, CircleCI will run the new test suite.

 How do I run the test suite?
 ----------------------------